Ryotruuser/League-Of-Legends-Gui-Profile/README.md

 just trying to build something that came in my mind.<br>
 you can see my progress here: https://ryotruuser.github.io/League-Of-Legends-Gui-Profile/

-Also i'm coding this with my 1280x1024 monitor so maybe no fully work for you.
+Also i'm coding this with my 1280x1024 monitor so maybe sees a little broken for u, srry abt that.